SARIBEG10/mypython/README.md

-# This is my first python project as a junior developer
+# This is my first python project